principality-of-st-george/treaties/AUSTENASIA.md

 That both signatory nations shall refrain from any aggressive, belligerent, hostile, deceitful or malicious act or policy, either overtly or covertly, directed against either the other or any allies of the other, and shall afford diplomatic immunity to the visiting ambassadors and diplomats of the other.

 ### Article IV.
-That each of the signatory nations is pledged to the other to provide information of a hostile, deceitful or malicious nature or consequence directed at the other by any third party nation, person, or organisation.
+That each of the signatory nations is pledged to the other to provide information of a hostile, deceitful or malicious nature or consequence directed at the other by any third party nation, person, or organisation, or regarding acts and/or events that may or could result in the loss of human lives.

 ### Article V.
 That the signatory nations shall respect the diplomatic position and policies of the other, as regards to the recognition of, and relationship with, other nations.

 ### Article VI.
-That each signatory nation shall respect the military and political endeavours of the other, insofar as such does not infringe upon their own military and political interests.
+That each signatory nation shall respect the military and political endeavours of the other, insofar as such does not infringe upon their own military or political interests and/or sovereignty.

 ### Article VII.
 That no formal bond of military support shall exist between the signatory nations hereto; however, in the event of international crisis, which may be declared by either signatory, both parties shall steadfastly support the other in any and all efforts to remain neutral.